Top 40 Most Profitable GPT Wrappers in 2025

 Sources: Indie Hackers, Mixergy - 35.
 Zyki ($7K/month)

 Zyki hit $7,000 in monthly recurring revenue within 30 days of launching in private beta by generating AI comments for busy CEOs and their assistants on LinkedIn and X/Twitter.
 Founder Mike Strives built the entire tool using AI coding assistants like Cursor (vibe coding) without needing a pre-existing audience.
 The platform uses AI to generate contextual social media comments that match the executive's voice and style, solving the time-consuming problem of maintaining social media presence.
 Growth came from cold outreach using AI tools and private beta validation before going fully public, proving that niche B2B SaaS can launch quickly without large audiences.
+By the way, we analyze social media automation wrappers in our market report about AI Wrappers.

-Source: Referenced in Twitter/X discussions - 36.
+Source: Indie Hackers - 36.
 Olympia ($6K/month)

 Olympia is an AI personal assistant SaaS generating $6,000 in monthly recurring revenue with almost zero paid marketing spend.
 The platform uses LLMs for conversational assistant capabilities helping with productivity and task management for busy professionals.
 Growth came entirely through content marketing on Medium, Indie Hackers, Entrepreneur, and Hacker News, combined with a PR campaign and client reviews.
 Product Hunt launch, networking at speaking events, and a "Chat With a Founder" call-to-action on the website all contributed to organic growth without burning through advertising budgets.